Table of Contents

 - Vasti Shodhan: cleanses the urinary system

-Latakasturi is used in Ayurveda for asthma, bronchitis, weakness of heart, cough, burning sensation, vitiation of Pitta and Kapha, nausea, diarrhea, gonorrhoea, hysteria, neural disorders, itching/pruritus, leukoderma, weakness, loss of libido, Prameha, trishna/excessive thirst, Mukha roga/oral diseases and urogenital problems.
+Latakasturi is used in Ayurveda for asthma, bronchitis, weakness of heart, cough, burning sensation, vitiation of Pitta, and Kapha, nausea, diarrhea, gonorrhea, hysteria, neural disorders, itching/pruritus, leukoderma, weakness, loss of libido, Prameha, trishna/excessive thirst, Mukha roga/oral diseases and urogenital problems.

 Medicinal Uses of Abelmoschus moschatus

-Latakasturi is used in Ayurveda, Siddha and Unani system of medicine for treatment of variety of ailments due to cooling, cleansing, diuretic, laxative and antispasmodic properties.
+Latakasturi is used in Ayurveda, Siddha and Unani system of medicine for the treatment of a variety of ailments due to cooling, cleansing, diuretic, laxative and antispasmodic properties.

 Cramps, intestinal disorders, loss of appetite

-The tea or tincture prepared from the seeds is taken orally.
+The tea or tincture prepared from the seeds are taken orally.